Hi, my name is

 • Design of Documentation: astro/hugo documentation repo with automation based on Gitlab CI/CD pipelines.

-Devops Tech Lead - Gravitee
+SRE Devops Leader - Gravitee

 July 2020 - March 2022